Managing feelings

 We often try to avoid, suppress, or get rid of unpleasant feelings because we prefer feeling good and want to avoid discomfort.
 However, this approach can backfire.
 The more we try to escape or fight difficult feelings, the more they tend to return, trapping us in a cycle of increasing discomfort.
 If we stop fighting them and simply let them be, they won’t cause as much trouble.
 Though we may not like them, we save ourselves from extra suffering by not wasting energy fighting, numbing, or distracting ourselves.
 This way, our feelings can come and go naturally.
 We can reduce the impact of unpleasant feelings by letting go of judgments about them, making space for them in our bodies, and acting in line with what is important to us.

-🔗 Why you are not made to be happy all the time
+🔗 Why you’re not meant to feel happy all the time

 Happiness is not the natural state of human beings.
 We are made to survive and reproduce, not to be happy all the time.
 Constant happiness would make us less vigilant to potential threats.
 There’s nothing wrong with you if you feel unhappy now and then.
 Let go of the idea that you should always be happy.
 This misconception sets you up for an impossible battle: the battle against your own human nature.
 Instead, accept your difficult feelings and focus on what’s important to you.